Skip to main content

 • It also provides an easy way for you to share a detailed overview of your farm with anyone you work with.

-• A Baseline Habitat Assessment is many people's first step to understanding and reviewing what to do and where, this includes evaluating where certain agri-environment options may be appropriate and where environmental markets such as BNG may provide an opportunity.
+• A Baseline Habitat Assessment is many people's first step to understanding and reviewing what to do and where.
+This includes evaluating where certain agri-environment options may be appropriate and where environmental markets (such as Biodiversity Net Gain) may provide an opportunity.

 Your map is likely to include:

-• A Land Management Plan for the farm that shows the future possible state of your farm.
+• A Land Management Plan that shows the future possible state of your farm.

 • This provides your farm with a single location to plan changes you may make in the future and where.